frankpinto/codeigniter-loggly/README.md

 Either download and unpack the archive into application/libraries/Loggly or use git submodules.
 Use sudo if you're in a restricted directory.

 #### Git Submodules
-From your CodeIgniter root directory:
+Run this in Terminal from your CodeIgniter root directory:

 ```bash
 git submodule add git://github.com/frankpinto/codeigniter-loggly.git application/libraries/Loggly